kdbromley/minder-app/README.md

 * HTML
 * CSS (vanilla)

 The backend (https://github.com/kdbromley/minder-app-api) consists of an Express server and Heroku PostgreSQL database.
-Documentation can be found in the repo's README.